 Starting with the build quality.
 This headphone has mainly plastic build but it is very well made.
 The joints are robust and exhibit no creaking noise.
 The headband adjustment is smooth and the earcup movement is also precise and tight.
 The finish of the plastic is also excellent and it feels premium in the hand.
 The cable here features a split design and is detachable.
 The total length of the cable is around 3m and it terminates into 6.3mm jack.

 Before we talk about the sound quality, we have to address the power requirement of the headphone.
-HD 800 S require a great amount of power to display their maximum potential.
-So right of the back a powerful amplifier is required to drive this headphone.
+HD 800 S requires a great amount of power to display their maximum potential.
+So right of the back, a powerful amplifier is required to drive this headphone.
 Not saying they won’t work without any amplifier but a good amplifier can drastically change the sound of the headphones.

 Coming to the sound quality and this is where this headphone truly shines given it has been paired up with the adequate amp.
 Starting with the bass.
 These headphones certainly have the presence of bass frequency and it is very clean and well-controlled.
 It is certainly not the deepest but it is very clear and detailed.
 When it comes to mids the HD 800 S do deliver.
 The mids are accurate and have a great amount of clarity present.
 Do not confuse the mids with being overly forward they just sound natural and continue with the flow.
 Vocals are very clear and detailed though being a little bit thin.
 Also, acoustic instruments sound great with this headphone.
 Lastly the treble response of this headphone can be a bit bright in certain situations but it is extremely detailed.
 The imaging of this can is spot on and the soundstage is top-notch.